Soap & Bath Bombs Guide

 Yes, with all products that are used on our skin you need to be aware of allergies.
-On each product page you will find the detailed ingredients including any allergens.
+On each product page, you will find the detailed ingredients including any allergens.
 This information is also on the product label.
-You can also download further ingredients sheets that give further information provided by the British manufacturer (not Puckator).
-We recommend that you download these sheets so that if your customer has any questions you can show them the information before they purchase the product.
+We recommend that you read the ingredients carefully and provide it with the product so that if your customer has any questions they have the information before they purchase the product.

 How are the products packed?

-The bath bombs either come in trays of 16 or in sets of 3.
-The soaps come in a block.
-While the majoity of bath bombs come as a single scent per tray, we also stock some mixed trays and sets so that you can offer a starter mix to your customers.
+The bath bombs either come in trays of 16 or sets.
+The soaps come in a block or precut.
+While the majority of bath bombs come as a single scent per tray, we also stock some mixed trays and sets so that you can offer a starter mix to your customers.
 Our mixed trays are also a great alternative idea as a wedding favour.

-The soaps blocks are designed so that they can be cut into pieces, either in advance of while your customer waits.
-We sell two soap cutters which are easy to use and cut the blocks into equal sized pieces.
+The soaps blocks are designed so that they can be cut into pieces, either in advance or while your customer waits.
+We sell soap cutters that are easy to use and cut the blocks into equal-sized pieces.
 Both products have main labels with the ingredients and best before dates listed.

 Where can they be sold?